hamdi4-beep/interactive-comment-section/README.md

 # Interactive Comment System
-A react-based comment system with nested replies, voting, and real-time interactions built with TypeScript and modern React patterns.
+A react-based comment system with one level nested replies, voting, and real-time interactions built with TypeScript and modern React patterns.

 ## Features